Optimizing for Strategy Diversity in the Design of Video Games: Statement of the main results

 \item Finally, we show that the simplices in this triangulation can be embedded into faces of a simplicial polytope in $\R^m$.
 Therefore, any upper bound on the number of faces of polytopes in $\R^m$ implies an upper bound on the number of loadouts.
 This allows us to invoke the ``maximality'' of the cyclic polytope with respect to its number of faces mentioned in \cref{sec:cyclic-polytope-intro}.
 Therefore, the number faces of the cyclic polytope of dimension $m$ bounds the number of faces in a polytope of dimension $m$, and implies a bound on the number of equality loadouts.
 We also carefully count the number of extraneous faces added through our transformations, by invoking a bound on the minimal number of faces a polytope can have, which allows us to derive tight bounds for small values of $m$ (\Cref{lemma:embedding}). \end{enumerate}

-We remark that in the above proof, we needed to first map to triangulations in the lower dimension $\R^{m-1}$ and then later return to polytopes in the original dimension $\R^m$, in order to invoke McMullen's Upper Bound.
+We remark that in the above proof, we need first to map to triangulations in $\R^{m-1}$, and later, return to polytopes in $\R^m$ in order to invoke McMullen's Upper Bound.
 However, this required the introduction of a point at the south pole, which means that it is difficult for our upper bound to be tight for small values of $n$.
 Nonetheless, the introduction of this additional point is insignificant as $n\to\infty$.
 This is why we can prove asymptotic optimality.

 To prove our complementing lower bound \Cref{thm:lowerbound}, we first explicitly provide our design $(A,c)$ in \Cref{sec:construction}, which is also inspired by the cyclic polytope.
 Compared to the cyclic polytope, every even row of the matrix $A$ has been ``flipped'' (as previously observed in \Cref{table:construction}), for reasons that will become apparent in our proof, which we now outline. \begin{enumerate} \item First, we focus on the dual program of $LP(A,c,b)$ and present a sufficient condition (\Cref{def:inequalitycell}) for loadouts in terms of dual variables (\Cref{lem:inequalitycell}). \item We show that by taking hyperplanes corresponding to the facets of the cyclic polytope in dimension $m$, one can attempt to construct dual variables that satisfy the sufficient condition (\Cref{lem:hyperplaneequation}).
-Our aforementioned ``flipping'' of the even rows in $A$ is crucial to this construction of the dual variables.
-We show that as long as the facet of the cyclic polytope is of the ``odd''\footnote{To be more precise, we require odd parity when $m$ is even, and even parity when $m$ is odd.
-What we mean by the parity of a facet will be made clear later.
-For brevity, we will focus the exposition here on the case where $m$ is even.} parity, the constructed dual variables will indeed be sufficient (\Cref{lemma:remaining_conditions}), and hence such a facet and all of the faces contained within it correspond to loadouts.
+Our aforementioned ``flipping'' of rows in $A$ is crucial to this construction of the dual variables.
+We show that, as long as the facet of the cyclic polytope is of the ``even'' parity, the constructed dual variables will indeed be sufficient (\Cref{lemma:remaining_conditions}), and hence such a facet and all of the faces contained within it correspond to loadouts.